-Book Week has always been one of our favourite themed weeks and without a doubt this year’s was just as memorable.
-We would like to thank Ms. Ritchie and staff for this initiative and to parents and friends of ISA for their relentless support and resourcefulness.
+Book Week has always been one of our favourite themed weeks and without a doubt, this year’s was just as memorable.
+We would like to thank Ms. Ritchie and staff for this initiative as well as parents and friends of ISA for their relentless support and resourcefulness.
 Special thanks go to Mrs. Loreto Valenzuela, Mrs. Santi Mulawarman and Mrs. Claire Smith for coming to read with the children.

 Until we come your way again with another beautiful Book Week, keep making reading a priority!